 3.2 Inclusive writing

-Inclusive language is integral to communication, and business is no exception.
+Inclusive language is integral to communication, and the technical field is no exception.
 When you communicate, you want to ensure that your language conveys respect and creates a safe environment for your audience.
-Inclusive language means words, phrases or tones that do not contain discriminatory, stereotyped, or prejudiced ideas of groups of people.
+Inclusive language involves using words, phrases or tones that do not contain discriminatory, stereotyped, or prejudiced ideas of groups of people.
 By being inclusive in the way you write, you will not exclude any members of your audience.

 Seneca’s (2023) Inclusive Writing Guide provides six basic principles you can apply to help you communicate with care.